ethereumdegen/punk-forums/README.md

 2) Finish data querying using alchemy on server  to mark bids

+2.5)   Limit users to only having 10 bids,  min amt for bid

 3) build subgraphs to be able to show users items on website

 4) make it easier to wrap things - wrapping on the site